Buena Vista (horse): 4 years old (2010)

 After the summer break ended, Buena Vista started the autumn season with Tenno Sho (Autumn) to boot.
 Before this race, Yokoyama got an injury on his cervical vertebrae and a fracture in the skull, thus rendering him unable to race.
 In this condition, Soumillon took over the reins.
 Different jockey does not affect Buena Vista much as her normal strategy of running late in the middle before spurting was being played as usual.
 This time, Buena Vista started her sprint in final 300 meters and she won her fifth G1 by ease, with Soumillon stopped pushing near the finishing line.
-Continuing the good momentum, Sunday Racing sticked with Soumillon for her next race, Japan Cup.
-Staying back for majority of the race, Buena Vista dashed in the final straight and passed both Victoire Pisa and Rose Kingdom for the first place finish.
+Continuing the good momentum, Sunday Racing stuck with Soumillon for her next race, Japan Cup.
+Staying back for majority of the race, Buena Vista dashed in the final straight and passed both Victoire Pisa and Rose Kingdom for the first-place finish.
 24 minutes later, Buena Vista was demoted to second because she veered to the inside and impeded Rose Kingdom in the final straight.
 Rose Kingdom was promoted as the official winner of the race and Soumillon was suspended for two weeks.

 In the end of the year, Buena Vista being voted again to race in Arima Kinen.
 Soumillon return for the race with Buena Vista as his suspension ended before the race was held.
 During the later phase of this race, Buena Vista surged instantly at the end to chase Victoire Pisa in final 200 meters before both horses finished almost at the same time.
 This race gave a third photo finish in career for Buena Vista.
 Just like in Shuka Sho previous year, Buena Vista came second.
 With an excellent form (3 wins and 4 second places), Buena Vista won JRA Award for Best Older Filly or Mare and also getting the most prized award of the year, Japanese Horse of the Year for the 2010 season.
-For the best filly award, Buena Vista got an unanimous vote from 285 journalists.
+For the best filly award, Buena Vista got a unanimous vote from 285 journalists.